To sign a contract for the transfer of land in BC, you have to use a handwritten signature.

 “The seller reserves the right to make substitutions.”

-This type of language means you may not get the item that you agreed in the contract to buy.
+Language like that means you may not get the item you agreed to buy.
 Discuss this with the other party before agreeing to sign the contract.

-For example, let’s say that you are buying a car and the seller agreed that the sale will only go through if there is a mechanical inspection that you approve.
-Make sure this language is written into the contract and initialled by both you and the other party.
+For example, let’s say you’re buying a car.
+The seller told you the sale will only go through if there’s a mechanical inspection that you approve.
+Make sure this statement is written into the contract and initialled by both of you.

 Never let yourself be pressured into signing.
 Take your time.